rxhuang/Streamlit-Weather-Analysis/writeup.md

 ![A screenshot of your application.
 Could be a GIF.](screenshot.png)

 TODO: Short abstract describing the main goals and how you achieved them.

 Help users find top travel choices in North America.
 Achieved by interactive data visualization and taking user input to provide suggestions.

 ## Project Goals

 TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.

-Our goal is to help users identify top travel choices in North America by month.
+Our goal is to help users identify top travel choices in North America.
+We are able to help users regardless of whether they know when and where to travel.

 ## Design